A Bayesian Non-Parametric Approach to Asymmetric Dynamic Conditional Correlation Model With Application to Portfolio Selection: MODEL, INFERENCE AND PREDICTION

-Financial returns exhibit two types of asymmetries: in individual volatilities and in conditional correlations.
-In order to incorporate asymmetric volatility effect, for individual time series we choose the GJR-GARCH model by \cite{Glosten1993}.
-To model joint volatilities we use Asymmetric Generalized DCC (AGDCC) model, proposed by \cite{Cappiello2006} (based on the previous work by \cite{Engle2002}).
-We also incorporate the ideas of \cite{Hafner2009}, where the parameters in the correlation equation are vectors, not scalars, thus allows for asset-specific dynamics.
-This leads to the following final model:
+As commented before, financial returns usually exhibit two types of asymmetries: in individual volatilities and in conditional correlations.
+Therefore, in one hand, we choose the GJR-GARCH model proposed by \cite{Glosten1993} for individual returns, to incorporate asymmetric volatility effects, while, on the other hand, we use the ADCC model proposed by \cite{Cappiello2006} and based on the previous work by \cite{Engle2002}, to model joint volatilities.
+Then, we assume that the vector of $K$ asset returns is given by: